 In connection with any NDA that we file under Section 505(b)(2), including the NDA for Xtampza, we are required to notify the patent holder of the Section 505(b)(2) listed drug that we identify in our NDA, that we have certified to the FDA that any patents listed for the listed drug in the FDA's Orange Book publication are invalid, unenforceable or will not be infringed by the manufacture, use or sale of our drug.
 If the patent holder files a patent infringement lawsuit against us within 45 days of its receipt of notice of our certification, the FDA is automatically prevented from approving our Section 505(b)(2) NDA until the earliest of 30 months after the lawsuit is filed, expiration of the patents, settlement of the lawsuit and a court decision in the infringement case that is favorable to us.
 Accordingly, we may invest significant time and expense in the development of our product candidates only to be subject to significant delay and patent litigation before our product candidates may be commercialized.
-On March 24 and March 26, 2015, Purdue, as the sponsor for OxyContin OP, the listed drug for Xtampza, brought infringement claims against us in the District of Delaware and the District of Massachusetts, respectively, alleging infringement of U.S. Patent Nos.
+On March 24, 2015, Purdue, as the sponsor for OxyContin OP, the listed drug for Xtampza, brought infringement claims against us alleging infringement of U.S. Patent Nos.
 7,674,799, 7,674,800, 7,683,072 and 8,652,497.
-On April 6, 2015, in the District of Delaware case, we filed a motion to dismiss for lack of personal jurisdiction or, in the alternative, to transfer venue to the Southern District of New York where three of the patents have already been invalidated.
-Purdue's opposition to our motion was filed on April 23, 2015 and our reply in support of the motion is due on May 4, 2015.
-The complaint in the District of Massachusetts case has not yet been served.
-We plan to continue to take all steps necessary to vigorously defend ourselves against these claims.
-The strength of our defenses will depend on the patents asserted and the interpretation of these patents.
-However, we could be unsuccessful in advancing non-infr
+That case is venued in the District of Massachusetts.
+On November 6, 2015, Purdue filed another suit in the District of Massachusetts alleging infringement of U.S. Patent No. 9,073,933, which is a continuation patent of three of the patents asserted in the first case.